 The Company is also a "smaller reporting company" as defined in the Securities Exchange Act of 1934 (the "Exchange Act").
 The Company may continue to be a smaller reporting company even after the Company is no longer an emerging growth company.
-The Company may take advantage of certain of the scaled disclosures available to smaller reporting companies and will be able to take advantage of these scaled disclosures for so long as the market value of the Company's voting and non-voting Common Stock held by non-affiliates is less than \$250.0 million measured on the last business day of the Company's voting and non-voting Common Stock held by non-affiliates is less than \$700.0 million measured on the last business day of the Company's voting and non-voting Common Stock held by non-affiliates is less than \$700.0 million measured on the last business day of the Company's second fiscal quarter.
+The Company may take advantage of certain of the scaled disclosures available to smaller reporting companies and will be able to take advantage of these scaled disclosures for so long as the market value of the Company's voting and non-voting Common Stock held by non-affiliates is less than \$250.0 million measured on the last business day of the Company's second fiscal quarter, or the Company's annual revenue is less than \$100.0 million during the most recently completed fiscal year and the market value of the Company's voting and non-voting Common Stock held by non-affiliates is less than \$700.0 million measured on the last business day of the Company's second fiscal quarter.